Teaching English in Spain: Living in Spain

 Holidays in Spain

-In addition to celebrating nine national holidays, English teachers in Spain get to enjoy at least two more regional holidays depending on where they live.
+In addition to celebrating numerous national holidays, English teachers in Spain get to enjoy at least two more regional holidays, depending on where they live.

 National Holidays in Spain